Fieldnote-AID/Questline/README.md

 # Questline

-### Automated quest progression for AI Dungeon
+Automated quest progression for AI Dungeon.

-Questline is a plug-in quest director for AI Dungeon.
-It keeps long-form adventures on track by automatically tracking milestones, updating the current objective, and creating quest progress cards as the story advances.
+Questline is a config-driven quest director for AI Dungeon.
+It tracks quest progression through Story Cards, keeps the current objective visible, and updates quest state when either player input or AI output shows that a step has advanced.

+The current version supports:

+- multiple linear questlines at the same time
+- per-chain startup behavior
+- optional side quests that can activate independently
+- automatic quest progress and lead cards
+- InnerSelf compatibility without extra hook changes when pasted below InnerSelf

-Instead of manually editing Story Cards every time the party finds an item, completes a step, or moves to the next chapter, Questline handles that progression for you.
+Instead of hand-editing Story Cards every time a chapter advances, a key item is claimed, or a side objective wakes up, Questline updates the relevant cards for you.

-It is designed for scenarios where AI memory drift causes problems with:
-- multi-step quests
-- item hunts
-- chapter sequencing
-- event chains
-- travel arcs
-- long-form story continuity

-### UPDATE - SIDE QUESTS

-- Questline now allows for non linear side quests in addition to the above.

-Questline is **config-driven**.
-You reuse the same engine across different scenarios by editing one data object near the top of the script.

 ---